jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 In order to reach the full potential of the solution built, we rely on practices from the Agile world, Devops, Product Development or Domain Driven Design, all of them curated in the [Open Practice Library](https://openpracticelibrary.com/).

-In this article we are going to explain how to build [Ansible automation execution environments (EEs)](https://www.redhat.com/en/technologies/management/ansible/automation-execution-environments) automatically based on different practices such as [everything as code](https://openpracticelibrary.com/practice/everything-as-code/) and [continuous integration](https://openpracticelibrary.com/practice/continuous-integration/) on top of OpenShift.
+In this article we are going to explain how to build [Ansible automation execution environments (EEs)](https://www.redhat.com/en/technologies/management/ansible/automation-execution-environments) automatically, based on different practices such as [everything as code](https://openpracticelibrary.com/practice/everything-as-code/) and [continuous integration](https://openpracticelibrary.com/practice/continuous-integration/) on top of OpenShift.

 Let's start by understanding EEs:
 > Automation execution environments are container images on which all automation in Red Hat® Ansible® Automation Platform is run.